 - Download the Samsung USB Drivers for the Windows operating system that is running on the computer.

-Rooting the Samsung Galaxy Tab A SM-P550 tablet running on the Android 6.0.1 Marshmallow software updates
+How to Root Samsung Galaxy Tab A SM-P550 on Android 6.0.1 Marshmallow Using CF-Auto-Root

 - Start by turning on the Windows PC and then login into it by using the administrator’s account.
 (You can log into your regular user account and then try right-clicking on the Odin flashing application executable file and choosing to run the app as the admin instead if you cannot log into the computer using the admin account).